ahmetmithat/buggyamb/Docs/quick_tour.md

 You may need to capture a crash dump to troubleshoot this crash issue.

-<h3>Crash Scenario 2</h3>
+<h3>Crash Scenario 2 & 4</h3>

-If you click <code>Crash 2</code> scenario you will see a fancy message:
+If you click <code>Crash 2</code> or <code>Crash 3</code> scenario, you will see a fancy message:

 ![BuggyAmb Crash Scenario 2](Images/browser_problem_crash_2.png)

+The message will be different in Crash 3 scenario.

-What kind of developer would ask the users if that request will cause a process crash not?
+What kind of developer would ask the users if that request will cause a process crash or not?
 Probably a buggy developer, right?

 Anyways, if you want to answer the developer's weird question, you may want to keep browsing the other pages to see if it is working fine or not.